 Library Consortium of Eastern Idaho (LCEI)

-The consortium has grown in membership from 8 small public libraries to its current membership of 22 libraries including 13 district libraries, 6 public libraries, 3 school/community libraries and a technical college library.
-This gives the consortium a combined collection of close to a million items to circulate.
-Member libraries serve over 212,000 Idahoans in 11 Idaho counties.
-The counties served are: Bannock, Bear Lake, Bingham, Bonneville, Caribou, Custer, Franklin, Jefferson, Lemhi, Madison, and Teton.
+The consortium has grown in membership from 8 small public libraries to its current membership of 23 libraries including 14 district libraries, 6 public libraries, 3 school/community libraries and a technical college library.
+Member libraries serve over 230,000 Idahoans in 11 Idaho counties.
+The counties served are: Bannock, Bear Lake, Bingham, Bonneville, Caribou, Custer, Franklin, Fremont, Jefferson, Lemhi, Madison, and Teton.